Mercury in fish: The trouble with tuna and other seafood

 Mercury in fish: How much is too much?

 That’s controversial.
 The U.S. Environmental Protection Agency recommends that people avoid fish that contains more than 0.5 parts per million (or 0.5 micrograms per gram) of mercury.
+And the EPA’s current reference dose–the highest dose that a person is supposed to consume–is 0.1 microgram/kg body weight per day.

 To some people, that limit seems very conservative.
 And indeed, the EPA’s reference dose is designed to include a hefty 10-fold safety margin.

 But I wonder about the research that analyzed the mercury levels in children’s hair.
 The Spanish study cited above reported cognitive delays in kids with hair mercury levels over 1.0 microgram /gram.
 And researchers note that this level of mercury in hair is consistent with consuming mercury just at or above the EPA’s reference dose (Díez et al 2009).
+Perhaps the EPA’s reference dose isn’t as conservative as it appears.

 Mercury in tuna and other fish

-In general, the larger the fish, the higher levels of mercury it contains.
+One good rule of thumb concerns size.
+The larger the fish, the higher levels of mercury it contains.
 Mercury is also more concentrated in predatory fish.

 So health officials warn pregnant women and young children avoid swordfish, shark, tile fish, and king mackerel.
 The levels of mercury in these fish approach or exceed 1.0 part per million (ppm), or 1.0 micrograms mercury per gram of fish.

 And tuna?
-In the past, people have assumed that that tuna mercury levels are relatively low.
+In the past, people have assumed that that tuna mercury levels were relatively low.
 But a recent study led by the University of Nevada’s Shawn Gerstenberger suggests otherwise (Gerstenberger et al 2010).

 Gerstenberger and his team went to the local supermarket in Las Vegas and purchased three different brands of canned tuna.